IGRDA/TFM/README.md

-# Introduction to Lévyprocesses and financialapplications
+# Introduction to Lévyprocesses and financial applications

 This repository complements my master's thesis on introduction to Lévy processes with applications in finance.